• Skip to primary navigation

 How to keep the loin of pork from drying out?

 Some of the best ways to ensure juicy pork is to sear the meat fat side down for a few minutes before roasting.
-That helps to seal in the juices and flavor.
+That helps to seal in its own juices and flavor.
 Also a layer of fat helps moisten the meat as well.

 And most importantly, let the pork roast rest on the cutting board for about 5 minutes before slicing.
 That will help the juices from running all over the board and keep the meat from being dry.

-• Don't let raw meat sit at room temperature longer than two hours.
-Refrigerate as soon as possible.
+• Don't let raw meat sit at room temperature longer than 1 hour.
+Refrigerate or cook as soon as possible.

 • Cover and refrigerate leftover pork and use within 3-4 days.